 Earlier this year, I had the privilege of working alongside the team at Flying Labs Panamá.
 Back in April, I met with Joseph Muhlhausen, head of drone and data systems at WeRobotics, in Montréal, Canada, where I attend university.
 Joseph was involved in a conference at ICAO, so it was a matter of chance that we were able to meet.
 Over coffee, he informed me that Panamá Flying Labs had kindly agreed to host me for a 12-week internship.
-At the time, I knew Panama as a small country with a vital canal in South America.
+At the time, I knew Panama as a small, Central American country with a vital canal.
 My Spanish was limited to “hola,” “uno,” “dos,” and “tres.”
 I was excited to spend my summer living and working in Panamá.

 On Friday, June 14, 2019, I arrived in Panamá City.
 I couldn’t believe the level of heat and humidity.
 It was a place like none that I’d seen before, organized chaos with a kind of electricity about it.
 On the first day in the Lab, I met the Panama Flying Labs team and started learning about their various projects.
 I immediately felt welcome with the team and was excited to embark on a new journey into the world of drones for social good.

 My first trip to the field was to a pineapple farm called ‘Zanguenga’ in La Chorrera province.
 It was there that we first tested the Parrot Disco Pro and its multispectral camera, the Sequoia+.
 From these flights, we outputted an NDVI—a colored index indicative of crop health, using Pix4D photogrammetry software, as pictured below.
 Some fresh pineapple and lunch followed this in the local town.